bitsnnfl2021/bitsnnfl2021.github.io/_posts/2019-03-22-deep-learning-human-mind-for-automated-visual-classification.md

 **Tasks:**

 1. Acquire the dataset from the sources mentioned by the authors in the paper.
-2. Implement the RNN and autoencoder network to classify images into the 40 ImageNet classes
+2. Implement the RNN and autoencoder network to classify images into the 40 ImageNet classes.
+Implement atleast 2 approaches for the LSTM encoder if you aren't attempting the CNN (2nd part) part, else implementation of 1 approach would be accepted.
 3. Bonus: Also implement the transfer of learnt categories to the CNN as mentioned in the paper.
-4. Strictly DO NOT use any pre-exisiting implementations of this paper.
-Use a different framework.
+4. Strictly DO NOT use any pre-exisiting implementations of this paper (do not use official source code of this paper, if any).
+Use a different framework (other than that used in the offical source code , if any).

 **ID:** 124